Picture shows part of a STARR.flex PCB

 Basically all layouts are designed according to IPC-2223 Use A (Flex-to-install).

-Combining RIGID.flex and HDI Microvia
+Combining RIGID.flex and HDI microvia

 How can the space in the housing and layout on your PCB be optimally used with regard to miniaturization?